Phlorum - Page Content

 Rows of servers in a data centre

-Data Centre Air Quality Assessments
+Data Centre Air Quality Monitoring & Assessments

 During disruptions to National Grid supplies, Data Centres rely on back-up generators to ensure continuity of electrical power and the critical data processing and storage services they provide to their clients.
-These back-up generators are often fuelled by diesel or hydrotreated vegetable oil (HVO) and therefore emit combustion emissions into the local environment.
+These back-up generators are often fuelled by diesel or hydrotreated vegetable oil (HVO) and emit combustion emissions into the local environment.

 The Air Quality Impacts of Data Centres